Strawberry shortcake is a must have during the spring and summer months. A fluffy cake layered with strawberries and topped with whipped cream!

 - 3 pounds fresh strawberries, sliced (reserve a few for decoration if you like)

-- In a separate bowl, combine dry ingredients and whisk; set aside.
+In a separate bowl, combine the salt, flour, baking powder and whisk; set aside.

-- In the bowl of a mixer, cream together butter and sugar.
+In the bowl of a mixer, cream together butter and 1 1/3 cup of sugar.

-- Pour mixture into greased baking pan and bake for 20-25 minutes.
-Cool on
+Pour mixture into greased baking pan and bake for 20-25 minutes.
+Cool on a wire rack.

-- Place sliced strawberries and sugar in medium saucepan on medium heat and stir gently until sugar is dissolved.
+Place sliced strawberries and 1/4 cup of sugar in medium saucepan over medium heat and stir gently until sugar is dissolved.
 Take off heat and set aside to cool slightly.